 - We educated Detroiters about the causes of the disastrous June floods that damaged thousands of homes and businesses and caused massive sewage overflows – and showed opportunities to use nature-based infrastructure to help alleviate the problems.

-There is so much more to share than I can put in one email, and we couldn’t have done it without you.
+There is so much more to share than I can put in one blog post, and we couldn’t have done it without you.
 Thanks so much for your generosity and support.

 I hope you will stay with the Alliance throughout 2022 so we can accomplish even more together.